18F/api-standards/README.md

 An example would be:
 `https://api.gsa.gov/financial_management/sample_app/v1/vendors/123`

 _Exceptions: Not required for SOAP APIs.
-Not required for APIs that were in development or production prior to 2019._
+Not required for APIs that were in progress or production prior to December 2018._

 ## Other Considerations